-Do you love using GNOME Shell Extensions on your desktop, but don’t love having to manually install them each time you reinstall or switch machine?
+If you love using GNOME Shell extensions on your desktop, but don’t love having to manually re-install them when you switch machine, this post is for you.

-Yup, the same add-on you have to install in Google Chrome (or Chromium) to be able to install GNOME Shell Extensions on your desktop using the browser has a little hidden sync feature.
+Yup, the exact same add-on you have to install in Chrome to install GNOME extensions in the first place hides a built-in sync feature.

-Once enabled you can sync GNOME extensions from, say, your desktop to other machines (almost) automatically.
+When enabled it lets you sync GNOME extensions from, say, your Ubuntu desktop machine to, say, a VM instance running Fedora, almost automatically.

-Ideally you should get set up on the Linux device which has all the GNOME Shell extensions you want to sync to another computer.
+You should set up sync on the Linux device which has all the GNOME Shell extensions you want to transfer to another computer.

-Open Google Chrome (or Chromium) and sign in to Chrome with the Google account you wish to sync through.
+To do this just open Google Chrome (or Chromium) and sign in to Chrome with your Google account:

 Next, right-click on the GNOME logo in the toolbar (or in the main menu, if it’s t